Project-DA-FANH/dafanh_website/content/careers.md

 <br><br>

-## March: Full Data Driven Career Panel!
+## March: Full Data Driven Career Panel
 <img src="/img/AMA/CP25.png" alt="Career Panel 2025" width="250" height="250"/>

 This is your chance to learn, network, and interact with professionals focusing on data analytics!
 Come learn from industry experts about various careers in the Agriculture and Natural Sciences fields.